This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Mr. JOC and I visited the beer museum when we first started dating and I knew he had been itching go to back to taste the delicious beers.
 The beer museum is located in a building that was originally built for Sapporo Sugar Company.
 They also don’t actually make the beer on site but you can visit Sapporo Hokkaido Brewery and Asahi Hokkaido Brewery if you are interested in factory tours.

 The tall chimney with the iconic Sapporo’s red star logo makes it easy to spot from far away.
-The exhibitions within the building shows you how beer companies started in Japan, how beer is made, as well as housing a collection of beer memorabilia including bottles, posters, and signs from the past 100 years.
+The exhibitions within the building show you how beer companies started in Japan, how beer is made, as well as housing a collection of beer memorabilia including bottles, posters, and signs from the past 100 years.

 Still full from drinking fresh beer and snacks?
 No problem, let’s go check the night view of Hokkaido from Mt.
 Moiwa (藻岩山) and relax.